Intelligent Adaptive Systems

-The city of Hamburg subsidized tuition fees for all students in Hamburg, which means you do not have to pay tuition fees for the Master’s programme „Intelligent Adaptive Systems“.
+The city of Hamburg subsidized tuition fees for all students in Hamburg, which means you do not have to pay tuition fees for the Master’s program „Intelligent Adaptive Systems“.
 You only have to pay a semester contribution which all students at the Universität Hamburg have to pay.

 Each student at the Universität Hamburg has to pay a semester contribution (around 350€) for each semester he or she is enrolled.
 You have to pay this fee to get your student card which already includes a free public transport pass for the Hamburg area.
 More information on how this fee is calculated and the current amount can be found on the Universität Hamburg main page here.